ialbert/biostar-central/README.rst

     $ run.sh delete init populate

    The default server will bind the all IP adapters (0.0.0.0) and port 8080.
 Visit http://localhost:8080 to see interact with your version of the test server.
 Edit the `run.sh` script to override the various settings.

+.. warning: The default settings will create an application with a default admin user and password!
+   Modify the `main/settings.py` file to contain a different password!

 Layout
 ------